ryantheF/Edge-IoT/README.md

 # Edge-IoT CTC

-This is a source code repository for our IoT lab.
+This is a source code repository for the CTC Shanghai IoT lab.

 It contains sample code for different sensors provided in the IoT lab.

-Groups are welcome to use this place to upload their project code.
+Groups are welcome to use this place to share and exchange their project code.

 ## Basics
 There are several kinds of microcontroller boards or micro computers in our lab.
 The two most popular ones are: